Years of self-inflicted depression and anxiety has lead me into a dark world that I am trying to step out of.

 Life after College:

 Real life begins after you graduate and step out to start your own journey.
 But life was standstill for me as a) I had no clarity on what to do; and b) I was too anxious to go out for job interviews and meet new people.
-So I spent substantial amount of time at home doing nothing while friends and other people around me were enrolled in jobs or were going abroad for higher studies.
+So I spent substantial amount of time at home doing nothing while friends and other people around me enrolled in jobs or were going abroad for higher studies.

 After couple of years of being idle and doing random temporary jobs I decided to head to Scotland for higher studies as a friend of mine had gone there a year back.
 So the fact that I had a friend there made me feel comfortable and less anxious to take that step.